-The Health and Safety at Work Act 2015 (the Act) is part of a reform package aimed at reducing the number of serious work-related injuries and deaths in New Zealand by at least 25 percent by 2020.
+The Health and Safety at Work Act 2015 (the Act) is part of a reform package aimed at reducing the number of serious work-related injuries and deaths in New Zealand.

 The Act is designed to:

 - Ensure everyone has a role to play - Make everyone's responsibilities clear - Focus on managing risk - Require those who create the risk to control the risk - Require businesses to engage with their workers and enable them to participate on an ongoing basis - Allow flexibility in managing health and safety risks.